Physical therapist assistants team with physical therapists to help people live healthy and active lives.

 The Associate in Applied Science Degree is comprised of 26-30 hours of general education course work and 38 hours of program-specific technical course work, including three clinical experiences at various clinical sites.
 Students are prepared to take the certification examination.

-What are my degree options?
+What are my degree, diploma, and certificate options?

 SCC’s PTA Program is located on the Somerset Campus north, in Somerset, Kentucky, with classroom, laboratory and faculty offices located on the second floor of the Harold Rogers Student Commons building.
 Students enrolled in the program are expected to attend all program courses in person unless otherwise specified in course syllabi.
 General education courses may be completed at any KCTCS institution or may be transferred from other accredited institutions.
 Prospective students with transfer credits should submit a transcript to the Office of the Registrar to determine the transferability of those course credits prior to application to the program.

 The Physical Therapist Assistant Program at Somerset Community College is committed to academic excellence for students seeking associate degrees in the discipline.
 Program graduates will be prepared to act as contributing members of an inter-professional team and to interact with all constituents in a culturally sensitive manner that values the humanity of every person and the qualities that make them unique.
 They will be knowledgeable of theories and principles supportive of skills and procedures critical to the physical therapist assistant.
-Graduates, as they enter the workforce, will have achieved competency with general techniques consistent with contemporary professional expectations and common to practice settings available to them in the physical therapy communities served by Somerset Community College.
+Graduates, as they enter the workforce, will have achieved competency with general techniques consistent with contemporary professional expectations and common to practice settings available to them in the physical therapy communities within the Commonwealth.
 They will be prepared to meet standards to obtain state credentials as a physical therapist assistant and to function in a technically competent, caring, responsible and safe manner under the supervision of a physical therapist.

 The Physical Therapist Assistant Program at Somerset Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: (703) 706-3245; email: accreditation@apta.org; website: http://www.capteonline.org.
 If needing to contact the program/institution directly, please call (606) 451-6840 or email corey.moore@kctcs.edu.